janaagaard75/janaagaard75.github.io/_posts/2020-05-04-upgrading-an-expo-app.md

 published: true
 ---

-# Upgrading an Expo App

 This is how I upgrade my [Expo](https://expo.io/) apps.
-I create a commit after each step, so that I can easily undo or debug, if necessary.

-I generally test running the app after each stop to make sure it still work.
+I create a commit after each step, so that I can easily undo or debug, if necessary, and I generally test running the app after each stop to make sure it still work.
 Updated packages sometimes require minor changes to the code.

 ## 1. Update Expo CLI